-- Frequently clean hands using alcohol-based hand rub or soap and water. - When coughing and sneezing, cover mouth and nose with flexed elbow or tissue throw tissue away immediately and wash your hands. - Avoid close contact with anyone who has fever and cough. - Keep social distancing rules (of at least 2 metres) where at all possible. - Keep children in small groups Bubbles etc. - Remove soft furnishings, soft toys and any resources that are hard to clean - Staff will clean and disinfect regularly touched objects and surfaces more often than usual using standard cleaning products.
+- Frequently clean hands using alcohol-based hand rub or soap and water. - When coughing and sneezing, cover mouth and nose with flexed elbow or tissue throw tissue away immediately and wash your hands. - Avoid close contact with anyone who has fever and cough. - Staff will clean and disinfect regularly touched objects and surfaces more often than usual using standard cleaning products.
 This includes tables, chairs, resources, equipment, doorknobs, light switches, countertops, handles, toilets, taps, and sinks.